Miguel Socolovich

-Professional playing career
+Playing career

-Boston Red Sox organization
+Boston Red Sox

 Socolovich signed with the Boston Red Sox as an international free agent in 2004.
 He appears to have played for the Venezuelan Summer League Red Sox in 2004, although statistics for the season are lacking.
 Socolovich did not play in 2005, after undergoing Tommy John surgery on his right elbow.
 He played in 2006 for the Gulf Coast League Red Sox.
-Socolovich moved up to Class A the following year, playing for the Lowell Spinners and later the Greenville Drive.
+Socolovich moved up to Single-A the following year, playing for the Lowell Spinners and later the Greenville Drive.

-Chicago White Sox organization
+Chicago White Sox

-On January 28, 2008, the Red Sox traded Socolovich and fellow pitching prospect Willy Mota to the Chicago White Sox for David Aardsma.
+On January 28, 2008, the Red Sox traded Socolovich and fellow pitching prospect Willy Mota to the Chicago White Sox in exchange for David Aardsma.
 Socolovich spent the next four seasons playing in the White Sox organization, taking the field for the Single-A Kannapolis Intimidators and Winston-Salem Dash, Double-A Birmingham Barons, and the Triple-A Charlotte Knights during that time.

-Baltimore Orioles organization
+Baltimore Orioles

-Socolo became a free agent and on January 30, 2012, he signed a minor league contract with the Baltimore Orioles.
+Socolovich became a free agent and on January 30, 2012, he signed a minor league contract with the Baltimore Orioles organization.